 Biden Administration Presidential Proclamation to Advance the Safe Resumption of Global Travel During the COVID-19 Pandemic

-From November 08, 2021, most foreign national air travellers will be required to be fully vaccinated for COVID-19 and provide evidence of such before boarding a flight to the U.S. Children under 18 years old are excepted from these requirements.
+From November 08, 2021, most foreign national air travelers will be required to be fully vaccinated for COVID-19 and provide evidence of such before boarding a flight to the U.S. Children under 18 years old are excepted from these requirements.
 Otherwise, there are only relatively limited exceptions to the vaccination requirement discussed more below.

-The vaccinations accepted for these non-citizen travellers will be U.S. Food and Drug Administration (FDA) and World Health Organization (WHO) emergency use listed (EUL) vaccines with full dosages administered greater than two weeks before U.S. travel.
+The vaccinations accepted for these non-citizen travelers will be U.S. Food and Drug Administration (FDA) and World Health Organization (WHO) emergency use listed (EUL) vaccines with full dosages administered greater than two weeks before U.S. travel.

 These vaccinations include Pfizer-BioNTech, Moderna, Johnson & Johnson’s Janssen, and AstraZeneca/Oxford vaccines.
 All vaccines currently approved in Australia are contained within these two sets of vaccinations.

 Exceptions to U.S. vaccination requirements for foreign national travelers